seywerth/reverseDependencies/README.md

 ## Usage

-scan the maven repo for specific usages of dependencies stated in query.txt and match against dependencies in inuse.csv
+Scan the maven repo for specific usages of dependencies stated in query.txt and match against dependencies in inuse.csv .
+Depending on the repository size this will be **slow** for now.

     java -jar reverseDependencies.jar -q query.txt -m inuse.csv -r https://repo1.maven.org/maven2/